OriginQ/VQNET2.0-tutorial-en/source/rst/qnn.rst

 QuantumBatchAsyncQcloudLayerES
 =================================

-当When you install the latest version of pyqpanda, you can use this interface to define a variational circuit and submit it to originqc for running on the real chip.
+When you install the latest version of pyqpanda, you can use this interface to define a variational circuit and submit it to originqc for running on the real chip.

 .. py:class:: pyvqnet.qnn.quantumlayer.QuantumBatchAsyncQcloudLayerES(origin_qprog_func, qcloud_token, para_num, num_qubits, num_cubits, pauli_str_dict=None, shots = 1000, initializer=None, dtype=None, name="", diff_method="ES", submit_kwargs={}, query_kwargs={}, sigma=np.pi/24)